We welcome messages from our readers. You can email me at email@example.com or post a question on our Discussion page.

 In honor of the Silver Anniversary of "Murder, She Wrote" in print, we're blogging on the 29th of every month on Killer Characters.
 Our first one is here.
 We'll be guest blogging elsewhere and will let you know when we do.

-We're celebrating the Silver Anniversary of the "Murder, She Wrote" novels in 2014.
-The first, GIN AND DAGGERS, was published in 1989, and 25 years later we're about to start writing the 43rd book in the series--43 dead bodies for Jessica to trip over.
+Speaking of the Silver Anniversary of the "Murder, She Wrote" novels this year, we thought you should know that the first one, Gin & Daggers, was published in 1989.
+25 years later we're writing the 43rd book in the series--43 dead bodies for Jessica to trip over.
 It's been a gratifying run, and we thank reviewers for crowning Jessica Fletcher "today's Miss Marple."

 2014 off to a good start with our wonderful new editor on the MSW series, Laura M. Fazio.
 Welcome aboard Laura!